About ALT Text

 Complex Images and Long Description

 ALT tags are generally recommended to be concise (about 125 characters).
 However, some images are so complex that more information may be needed.
-Today, most experts recommend including an ALT tag which refers blind users to a text based description elsewhere which is visible to everyone.
+Today, most experts recommend including an ALT text which refers blind users to a text based description elsewhere which is visible to everyone.

 See the Complex Images section for different examples.